jenshwetakc/automatic_inconsistency_detection/readme.md

 Python requirement
 ## Collect the Dataset

-1.Collect Screenshots:
+1. Collect Screenshots:

    Capture screenshots of the web application in both light and dark modes.

 2. Pair the Screenshots:

     Match each light mode screenshot with its corresponding dark mode screenshot.

 3. Rename the Screenshots:

     Use the naming convention: 1light.png for light mode and 1dark.png for dark mode, ensuring each pair has the same numerical prefix.

 4. Use Screenshots for Analysis:

     Utilize the paired screenshots to identify inconsistencies, such as edge or text inconsistencies.

 ## To Run the Data Collection Script
 1. Setup the Environment: